 Wix is an easy to use site builder with flexible designs, ideal for portfolio-type of websites.
 Building a large site isn’t recommendable as the editor tends to become slow with too many pages.
 WordPress allows you to create much larger websites but requires more technical knowledge.

 The main difference between Wix and WordPress is their technical approach: while all Wix packages include hosting and tech support, WordPress is an open-source platform and requires you to take care of this yourself.
-You need to find a web host and install it on your own webspace.
+You need to find a web host (check out cheap web hosting options), and install it on your own webspace.
 It’s also you who is responsible if there are any technical issues.